Characterizations of smooth projective horospherical varieties of Picard number one: Introduction

-{ \bf Acknowledgements.} We would like to thank Qifeng Li and Jun-Muk Hwang for valuable discussions, particularly for sharing the ideas in the preprint for the $G_2$-type case.
+{ \bf Acknowledgements.} We would like to appreciate Qifeng Li and Jun-Muk Hwang for valuable discussions, particularly for sharing the ideas in the preprint for the $G_2$-type case.
+We are also grateful to Baohua Fu for letting us know an example of two non-isomorphic quasi-homogeneous varieties with the same variety of minimal rational tangents.
 The first named author was supported by the Institute of Basic Science IBS-R032-D1.
 The second named author was supported by the Institute of Basic Science IBS-R003-D1.